w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 sudo ntpq -p
 ```

+> _WARNING_: Skipping this can result in the validator node missing block authorship opportunities.
+> If the clock is out of sync (even by a small amount), the blocks the validator produces may not
+> get accepted by the network.
+This will result in `ImOnline` heartbeats making it on chain, but
+> zero allocated blocks making it on chain.

 ### Building and Installing the `polkadot` Binary

 You will need to build the `polkadot` binary from the